SBSoftwareDev/guitar-hero-project/README.md

 # guitar-hero-project

+## Update 2024
+I admit this project was developed fairly early on in my career, and several aspects of it are juvenile in retrospect.
+For instance, poor version control, and ABSURD amounts of 'if/else' statements, among other things.
+For the time being, details of this project are kept with a historical sense of growth and maturity.
+All of the equipment for this project was donated to Benson Polytechnic High School, so I don't have reason to update or maintain this project.

 ## Intro
   I got the idea for this project at the end of my junior year in Computer Science at Benson High School.
 I started work on the project at the beginning of my senior year.
 Initially, my proposal for the project was for a 5 x 11 board of lights, colored the same way a Guitar Hero 3 fretboard would be.
 <figure>